 Personal sales is all fun and joy until you face customers that don’t want to interact with you.
 It’s truly difficult to establish two-way communication if the customer is unattainable.

-Pro Tip: To eliminate that disadvantage you can keep your meetings short and your emails to the point.
+Pro Tip: To eliminate that disadvantage, you can keep your meetings short and your emails to the point.
+Unified communication tools make streamline all conversations across different channels.

 – Seems Less Effective